ProvableHQ/welcome/documentation/aleo/concepts/02_transactions.md

 ## Verifying Transactions

-The high level steps to verify a transaction are as follows:
+The steps to verify a transaction are as follows:

 1. Verify that each serial number in `old_serial_numbers` does not already exist in the ledger.
 2. Verify that each commitment in `new_commitments` does not already exist in the ledger.